iamatulsingh/iamatulsingh.github.io/_posts/2023-12-17-supermarket-htb.md

 tags: [ctf, hackthebox, supermarket]
 ---

-Challenge: <a href="https://app.hackthebox.com/challenges/supermarket">Supermaket (HTB | Hack the box): 40 points</a>
+Challenge: <a href="https://app.hackthebox.com/challenges/supermarket">Supermarket (HTB | Hack the box): 40 points</a>

-It took me just 3-4 minutes for completeing this challange (inlcuding decompile, patch the code and recompile).
+It took me just 3-4 minutes for completing this challenge (including decompile, patch the code and recompile).

 There are multiple ways to solve this challenge, like: